 WELCOME TO HORSE HAVEN MONTANA

-The first step in our adoption process is the Adoption Application.
-It is not a guarantee of adoption, but a key part learning about you and working to make the perfect match.
-Our goal is to ensure the right fit between adoptable h animal and the person seeking to adopt.
-The application helps us get to know you and to match your interests, abilities, and equine housing set-up with the best possible horse or mule.
-The adoption process follows what we believe are “best practices” and in the best interests of the animal and potential adopter.
+The Adoption Application is the first step in the adoption process and our policy, established by the board.
+It is not a guarantee of adoption, but key to learning about you and ensuring the right match – the best fit between you and the horse or mule.
+The application helps us get to know you and match your interests, abilities, and equine home with the best possible horse or mule.
+We strive to follow “best practices” and the best interests of the animal and potential adopter.